martindevans/martindevans.me/_posts/2024-12-28-2024-Retrospective.md

 # Sticking With Unity

 In my [last retrospective](https://martindevans.me/personal/2023/12/30/2023-Retrospective/) I talked about the big Unity backstab and how I was considering moving away from Unity as my primary game engine.
-Fortunately Unity recovered form this pretty rapidly and they seem to be on a much better course now, so I have decided to stick with Unity.
+Fortunately Unity recovered from this pretty rapidly and they seem to be on a much better course now, so I have decided to stick with Unity.

 # Ephemeris